 Scott holds a Bachelors of Science degree in Business Administration/Accounting from Stonehill College.
 He is a CPA and a member of the American Institute of Certified Public Accountants.

-Joe Gately is responsible for Global Field Operations at Nasuni, including Sales, Marketing, Channels, Business Development and Solutions Engineering.
+Joe Gately is responsible for Global Field Operations at Nasuni, including Sales, Channels, Business Development and Solutions Engineering.
 He brings over 25 years of leadership experience in the software and storage industries.

 A proven executive and entrepreneur, Joe has extensive experience in senior management roles at technology companies.
 He has assumed leadership roles in everything from fast-growing startups to mature organizations operating at a $300 million revenue run rate.
 Prior to joining Nasuni, Joe led the buyout of ByteSphere, a software company specializing in Global IT Management solutions.
 Joe was ByteSphere’s CEO until the company was successfully acquired by EXFO.